 Of course, if you have any other questions you would like us to answer, please do just contact us and we will be happy to answer any question you have.

-Starting in Nursery, pupils access technology in their classrooms, or in the School’s IT Suite.
-Up to Year 5, pupils use School Chromebooks which may be brought into the classrooms for a particular lesson or activity.
+Starting in Nursery, pupils access technology in their classrooms, or in the School’s IT suite.
+Pupils use School Chromebooks which may be brought into the classrooms for a particular lesson or activity.

 All classrooms have interactive whiteboards and teachers use a range of different platforms for both work within lesson times, or to set homework.